 - Take care - cows may charge to protect their calves or if they are startled.

-- If mustering during joining, use separate yards for bulls once yarded, if possible.
+- If mustering during mating/joining season, use separate yards for bulls once yarded, if possible.

 - Make sure there's enough room for the cattle to move.